csu-cs/CSU-Senior-Project/references/Syllabus_499_Senior_Project_Defense.md

 ### The defense documentation shall include the following chapters.

-0. At the begining, include the project title and date followed by the student's name, major, degree, project advisor.
+0. At the beginning, include the project title and date followed by the student's name, major, degree, project advisor.
 1. Statement of Purpose (with the Problem Statement)
 2. Research & Background
 3. Project Language(s), Software, and Hardware